How You Can Help – Individuals

 If you processed and packaged the meat yourself, call us at 802-698-0265 to coordinate a drop-off at our office in Norwich.

-Willing Hands partners with more than 100 food donors across the Upper Valley, including farms, grocery stores, and more.
+Willing Hands works closely with more than 100 food donors across the Upper Valley, including farms, grocery stores, wholesalers, and more.
 We are always happy to build new partnerships.
 Apply to become a food donor, and we’ll be in touch soon!